Hooky (webcomic): Popularity

-As of August 2021, Hooky has 95 million unique readers, while the hashtag "#HookyCosplay" has over 1.7 million views on TikTok.
-As of November 2021, the series has over 830,000 subscribers.
+As of July 2023, Hooky has 106.8 million unique readers and over 1 million subscribers.
+As of August 2021, the hashtag "#HookyCosplay" has over 1.7 million views on TikTok.
 The print edition of Hooky placed fifteenth on The New York Times Best Seller list in October 2021, under the graphic books and manga category.
 As of 2017, Hookys largest readership is in the United States, followed by Indonesia, Spain, Mexico, and Brazil.